Diamond City (film)

 Diamond City is a 1949 British drama film directed by David MacDonald and starring David Farrar, Honor Blackman, Diana Dors and Niall MacGinnis.
+The screenplay was by Roland Pertwee based on the story "Digger's Republic" by Roger Bray.

 Plot

 In 1870s South Africa, Englishman Stafford Parker tries to persuade Boer leader Jan Bloem to hand over control of a potential diamond field.
 This upsets Bloem's nephew Piet Quieman and businessman Muller; Muller has made his fortune through selling cheap rum to black workers.

 New arrivals come to Hopetown: a missionary, Hart, and his daughter Mary, and David Raymond.
 A diamond is found on Bloem's territory.
 Parker persuades Bloem that he can maintain law and order and Bloem picks Parker over Piet and Muller.

 Parker and a number of people from Hopetown set up a new establishment at Klipdrift.
 Muller tries to cause trouble but Parker beats him in a fight.

 Klipdrift becomes a thriving town.
 David Raymond suspects Muller is buying diamonds directly from the natives, going around Parker's arrangement with Bloem.
 Eventually Parker confronts Muller who denies it.

 Parker calls for a rule book to be drawn up and grows closer to Mary which causes saloon keeper Dora to be jealous.

 Parker helps declare the first Diggers' Republic.
 Muller organises resistance but Parker defeats him.
 Parker realises that Mary has fallen for David.
 The diamond fields are annexed by Britain.
 Parker leaves to seek gold in some nearby mountains, leaving Dora.